griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### mosdepth 0.2.3
-Describes dependencies and installation of mosdepth, used in this course for dpeth caluclations.
+Describes dependencies and installation of mosdepth, used in this course for depth caluclations.
 ```bash
 # start sudo shell
 sudo bash